leondutoit/git-for-research/course.md

 ### using git to gain insight

 Using [gource](http://gource.io/) to visualise repo development.
 The repository is displayed as a tree where the root of the repository is the centre, directories are branches and files are leaves.
 Contributors to the source code appear and disappear as they contribute to specific files and directories.
 [Example](https://www.youtube.com/watch?v=P_02QGsHzEQ).

+### what next?

+If you want to deepen your understanding you can consider reading [git from the bottom up](http://ftp.newartisans.com/pub/git.from.bottom.up.pdf).